ilikerobots/hcz-jekyll-blog/_posts/2016-11-25-setting-document-title-in-angular2-dart-improved.md

   String _defaultNameStrategy(ComponentInstruction compInst) {
     return compInst.routeName;
   }
+}
 ```

 There are several new items here.
 First, we've made a typedef that will define a callback interface for naming functions.
 Such functions should accept a `ComponentInstruction` and return a `String`.

-We've declared a field named `nameStrategy` to store a custom naming function and, in the constructor, initialized it to a default implementation, `_defaultNameStrategy`.
+We've declared a field `nameStrategy` to store a custom naming function and, in the constructor, initialized it to a default implementation, `_defaultNameStrategy`.

 Lastly, we've updated `_setTitleFromRoute` to use a custom naming function.